-We first sought to ask whether microenvironmental stiffness altered hPSC morphology, selfrenewal capacity, and pluripotency.
-Therefore, hESC and hiPSC colonies were dissociated to 25-50 cell clusters and seeded at equal cell density on 100, 700, and 75000 Pa polyacrylamide ECMs.
-After 3 days in growth conditions, 4X phase images were acquired (Figure 1, right), and hPSC colony area was quantified (Figure 1, left).
-Raising ECM stiffness from 100 to 700 Pa and from 100 to 75000 Pa dramatically increased colony area for both hESCs and hiPSCs by about 3-fold and 7-fold.
+We first sought to ask whether microenvironmental stiffness altered hPSC morphology, self-renewal capacity, and pluripotency.
+Therefore, hESC and hiPSC colonies were dissociated into 25-50 cell clusters and seeded at equal cell density on 100, 700, and 75 000 Pa polyacrylamide ECMs.
+After 3 days in growth conditions, 4× phase images were acquired (Fig. 1, right), and hPSC colony area was quantified (Fig. 1, left).
+Raising ECM stiffness from 100 to 700 Pa and from 100 to 75 000 Pa dramatically increased colony area for both hESCs and hiPSCs by about 3-fold and 7-fold.

-Since the total number of colonies per cell culture surface area did not change substantially with substrate stiffness (Figure S1), this rise in colony area may be due to either greater cell proliferation or a larger degree of cell spreading on stiff ECMs.
+Since the total number of colonies per cell culture surface area did not change substantially with substrate stiffness (Fig. S1, ESI†), this rise in colony area may be due to either greater cell proliferation or a larger degree of cell spreading on stiff ECMs.
 To test these possibilities, cultures were dissociated after 3 days in growth conditions, and cell number was quantified by hemocytometer.
-The overall cell density did not vary with ECM stiffness (Figure 2A), revealing that proliferation was not affected by ECM stiffness and instead indicating that cells on softer ECMs had smaller projected areas within colonies, also observed through phase images (Figure 1, right).
-In addition, flow cytometry analysis showed that regardless of stiffness, the expression of the pluripotency markers Nanog, Oct-3/4, and SSEA-4 expression were maintained at high levels (Figure 2B).
-Furthermore, while soft ECMs can maintain mouse embryonic stem cell pluripotency even in the absence of growth factors^{6a}, hPSCs did not exhibit differences in Tra-1-60 marker expression as a function of ECM stiffness when the growth factors (FGF-2 and TGF-B for hESC, mTeSR supplement for hiPSC) were removed (Figure 2C).
-Therefore, while hPSC colony morphology was mechanosensitive, cell proliferation and pluripotency were apparently insensitive to ECM stiffness.
+The overall cell density did not vary with ECM stiffness (Fig. 2A), revealing that proliferation was not affected by ECM stiffness and instead indicating that cells on softer ECMs had smaller projected areas within colonies, also observed through phase images (Fig. 1, right).
+In addition, flow cytometry analysis showed that regardless of stiffness, the expression of the pluripotency markers Nanog, Oct-3/4, and SSEA-4 were maintained at high levels (Fig. 2B).
+Furthermore, while soft ECMs can maintain mouse embryonic stem cell pluripotency even in the absence of growth factors, ^{6a} hPSCs did not exhibit differences in Tra-1-60 marker expression as a function of ECM stiffness when the growth factors (FGF-2 and TGF-β for hESC, mTeSR supplement for hiPSC) were removed (Fig. 2C).
+Therefore, while hPSC colony morphology in mechanosensitive, cell proliferation and pluripotency are apparently insensitive to ECM stiffness.